seominjoon/denspi/README.md

 ```
 gsutil cp -r gs://denspi/v1-0/wikipedia .
 ```
-5. You will need to download the entire dump (including index). **Warning**: this will take up 1.5 TB!
+5. You will need to download the entire phrase index dump. **Warning**: this will take up 1.5 TB!
 ```
 gsutil cp -r gs://denspi/v1-0/dump .
 ```